Home in The Governors Club. Photo and listing credit to Lauren Pennington of The Designated Agency, Inc

 Opulence Meets Southern Comfort

 Last month, we were working with a buyer who wanted to purchase in a gated community in Williamson County.
 As part of the neighborhood tour, we took her into the Palmer Dining Room.
-Located inside the clubhouse, the Palmer Dining Room is marketed as an “upscale grill.”
+Inside the clubhouse, the Palmer Dining Room is marketed as an “upscale grill.”
 But upscale, like most adjectives, is subjective.

 Yes, the Governors Club has a reputation as a high-end, exclusive neighborhood.
 Yes, the community certainly has its share of opulence.
 What you will find, however, is that The Governors Club is a place where opulence meets southern comfort.
 Inside the dining room, we found a casual, laid-back atmosphere with residents cozied up to the bar in yoga pants and golf gear, and I’m pretty sure one person was wearing pajama pants.
 As a former Floridian, this display of comfortable dining feels inviting and familiar, but our buyer wanted a formal experience, down to the attire.